Treating Sepsis

 Intravenous Fluids

-When sepsis causes your blood pressure to drop, you will receive intravenous fluids to raise it.
+If this happens, you will receive intravenous fluids to raise your blood pressure.
 Fluids also can protect your kidneys and prevent kidney failure.
 Your kidneys are sensitive organs and need a steady blood supply to function.

 Blood Pressure